sbb-design-systems/digital.sbb.ch/src/en/guidelines/guides/sap/sap.md

 ### Usage
 Icons serve as visual support for topics and actions for the users.
 To use them in SBB SAP applications the SAP icon font is to be utilised.{.lead}

-Should the existing SAP icon set not suffice, you can ask the UX experts of the Digital Solution or the  <sbb-link variant="inline" type="button" href="https://sbb.sharepoint.com/sites/uxsbb/SitePages/SBB-Icons.aspx">DSRV UX</sbb-link> for new icons in the SAP style.{.lead}
+Should the existing SAP icon set not suffice, you can ask the UX experts of the Digital Solution or the  <sbb-link variant="inline" type="button" target="_blank" href="https://sbb.sharepoint.com/sites/uxsbb/SitePages/SBB-Icons.aspx">DSRV UX</sbb-link> for new icons in the SAP style.{.lead}

 Independent creation of icons is allowed, but needs to be approved by the <sbb-link variant="inline" type="button" href="mailto:marke@sbb.ch"> SBB Markenführung</sbb-link> or the <sbb-link variant="inline" type="button" href="mailto:ux@sbb.ch"> DSRV UX</sbb-link>  before the icons go in use.
 As for digital products and apps pay attention that you don't use icons in different line width.{.lead}